Demand and Welfare Analysis in Discrete Choice Models with Social Interactions: INTRODUCTION

-Social interaction models -- where an individual's payoff from an action depends on the perceived fraction of her peers choosing the same action -- feature prominently in economic and sociological research.
-In this paper, we address a substantively important issue that has received limited attention within these literatures, viz. how to conduct economic policy evaluation in such settings.
-In particular, we focus on welfare analysis of policy interventions in binary choice scenarios with social interactions.
-Examples include subsidies for adopting a health-product and merit-based vouchers for attending a high-achieving school, where the welfare gain of beneficiaries may be accompanied by spillover-led welfare effects on those unable to adopt or move, respectively.
+Social interaction models -- where an individual's payoff from an action depends on aggregate choice -- feature prominently in economic and sociological research.
+In this paper, we address a substantively important issue that has received limited attention within these literatures, viz., how to conduct welfare analysis of economic policy intervention in such settings.
+Examples include subsidies for adopting a health product and merit-based vouchers for attending a high-achieving school, where the welfare gain of beneficiaries may be accompanied by spillover-led welfare effects on those unable to adopt or move, respectively.
 Ex-ante welfare analysis of policies is ubiquitous in economic applications, and informs the practical decision of whether to implement the policy in question.
 Furthermore, common public interventions such as taxes and subsidies are often motivated by efficiency losses resulting from externalities.
 Therefore, it is important to develop empirical methods for welfare analysis in presence of such externalities, which cannot be done using available tools in the literature.
 Developing such methods and making them practically relevant also requires one to clarify and extend some aspects of existing empirical models of social interaction.